Kinto/kinto/cliquet_docs/reference/viewsets.rst

 Subclassing
 ===========

-In case this isn't enough, the :class:`cliquet.resource.viewset.ViewSet` class can be subclassed and specified during registration:
+In case this isn't enough, the :class:`kinto.core.resource.viewset.ViewSet` class can be subclassed and specified during registration:

 .. code-block:: python
     :emphasize-lines: 10

-    from cliquet import resource
+    from kinto.core import resource

     class NoSchemaViewSet(resource.ViewSet):